joekimga/python-api-challenge/README.md

   ![heatmap](output_data/heatmapsdownloadmap.png)

-* Narrow down the DataFrame to find your ideal weather condition.
+* The DataFrame was narrowed down to find the ideal weather conditions.
 For example:

   * A max temperature lower than 80 degrees but higher than 70.